sampsyo/cs6120/content/blog/2022-05-17-object-oriented-features/index.md

 # Future Work

-## Typechecking
+## Type checking

 This project skipped over the type checking phase so that more time could be spent focusing on the actual object oriented features.
-Obviously, this allows Xi programs that are not well typed and would likley crash or misbehave if these types of programs are used.
+Obviously, this allows Xi programs that are not well typed and would likely crash or misbehave if these types of programs are used.
 Additionally, type checking would allow programs that involve more than one class.
 At the moment, it is impossible to figure out what class a variable `o` belongs to in situations such as `o.f()` and `o.x`.
-Currently, they are hardcoded to assume that all objects are of type `A`.
+Currently, they are hard coded to assume that all objects are of type `A`.
 Type checking would allow the compiler to identify what type a variable has and therefore make decisions based on class layout for any class type.

 ## Fields

 All fields are private to a class.
-This means that if a class `A` has field `x` and class `B` entends `A`, then class `B` cannot refer to `x`.
+This means that if a class `A` has field `x` and class `B` extends `A`, then class `B` cannot refer to `x`.
 However, `B` can call methods of `A` and those methods may refer to `x`.
 Currently, subclasses do not allocate fields that belong to their parent classes.
 Therefore when a method of a super class is called, it has no way to get those fields.
 In the current implementation it will try and get the variable from the expected index which will really be an undefined memory access.

 In order to remedy this problem, we must allocate fields belonging to super classes at runtime since fields are not part of class declarations and are only part of class definitions by the Xi++ specification.
 This means that we could have pre-compiled code for module `A` and code that imports `A` with a `use` statement.
 The problem is that the interface for `A` does not mention any fields that `A` has.
 Therefore, if our code creates a `class B extends A`, the compiler has no idea how to create an object B that has the fields that belong to `A`.
 C++ solves this problem by requiring public and private fields to be declared in the header files (the class declaration) so this information is known at compile time.
-Java on the otherhand does this at runtime by having a bytecode instruction that refers to the variables index.
-In Xi, we could accomplish this by creating a static table that allows us to determine what index a field name is at, similiar to Java's approach.
+Java on the other hand does this at runtime by having a byte code instruction that refers to the variables index.
+In Xi, we could accomplish this by creating a static table that allows us to determine what index a field name is at, similar to Java's approach.

 ## Static Dispatch Vectors

 As discussed above, much of the work that went into this project was with respect to the representation of dispatch vectors in the IR.
-I met with Professer Myers and he agreed that his intention is for these dispatch vectors to be static data but there is no way to represent them using the current version of `IRData` since `IRData` requires the physical address of functions but these are not determined until runtime.
+I met with Professor Myers and he agreed that his intention is for these dispatch vectors to be static data but there is no way to represent them using the current version of `IRData` since `IRData` requires the physical address of functions but these are not determined until runtime.
 The solution is to create a different `IRData` class which can represent static data that is of the form `IRNode` instead of physical addresses.
 This would allow us to say the data is an array of `IRName`s which would be converted to the address of the correct function at runtime.
 Compared with the solution we chose to implement, this would create a single dispatch vector for each class definitions, while our solution creates a dispatch vector for every single object allocated.
 The time it takes to create one dispatch vector as static data is proportional to the number of class definitions while our solution must take time to create it for every single object allocated.
 In terms of implementation effort, the actual conversion to IR is equivalent, but modifying the `IRData` class, modifying the interpreter, and testing the interpreter for those changes was the real effort.

 ## Private Methods